PasanSilva99/TecxickEqualizer/README.md

 ![App Screenshot](/docs/assets/images/MainScreen.png)

 ## Installation
-You can get this application from the Microsoft store
+You will be able to get this application from the Microsoft store

 ## Contributing